chandyego84/noob-gpu/README.md

     - Each thread block is composed of warps/wavefronts which can be executed in lockstep
     - All threads in a warp are scheduled onto a sigle SM/CU--a single SM/CU can typically store and execute multiple warps/wavefronts
     - The results of the execution may of a warp/wavefront usually do not occur in a single clock cycle
-    - For AMD GPUs: wavefront size is 64 threads
+    - For modern GPUs: wavefront size is typically 32 threads

 - Streaming Multiprocessor (SM)/Compute Unit (CU) -The processing heart of GPUs
     - Contains warp/wavefront scheduler and SIMD units (plus others like cache, scalar units, local data share, etc., but those are not important for the purposes of this)